Topological adiabatic dynamics in classical mass-spring chains with clamps: Summary and discussion

 We have examined how the normal modes of the mass-spring chain with clamps are adiabatically evolved.
 It is shown that the destination may depend on the path even when the initial normal mode and the endpoints of paths are given.
 In particular, when the path is closed, the adiabatic actions corresponding to normal modes are permutated (Eq.~\eqref{eq:permAction}).
 Because the present example of holonomy in action is the exchange of actions between degrees of freedom, it only occurs in multiple degrees of freedom systems.
 In other words, the mechanism behind the action pumps in single-degree of freedom classical systems must differ from the one presented here~\cite{tcip}.

-Since the adiabatic mode evolution can be understood in terms of the eigenvalue problem of parameter-dependence of $K$ matrix (Eq.~\eqref{eq:defH}), the formulations for eigenspace permutations in quantum systems~\cite{Viennot-JPA-42-395302,MehriDehnavi-JMP-49-082105,Tanaka-PLA-379-1693,*Tanaka-FAOTQP-531,Pap-Sigma-18-033} are applicable if the degeneracies in normal mode frequencies are appropriately treated.
+Since the adiabatic mode evolution can be understood in terms of the eigenvalue problem of parameter-dependence of $K$ matrix (Eq.~\eqref{eq:defH}), the formulations for eigenspace permutations in quantum systems~\cite{Viennot-JPA-42-395302,MehriDehnavi-JMP-49-082105,Tanaka-PLA-379-1693,Tanaka-FAOTQP-531,Pap-Sigma-18-033} are applicable if the degeneracies in normal mode frequencies are appropriately treated.
+Also, since an adiabatic open path may permutate eigenfunctions of quantum systems without spectral degeneracies~\cite{Lauber-PRL-72-1004,Pistolesi-PRL-85-1585,Manini-PRL-85-3067}, it is worth finding an open adiabatic path for topological pumping, which could circumvent the subtleties induced by degeneracies.

-We outlined the extension of the present work to completely integrable systems.
-Still, finding examples in nonlinear systems seems challenging because the system needs to be completely integrable throughout an adiabatic path, and the system's state needs to avoid separatrix crossings~\cite{Neishtadt-SovPhysDokl-20-189,*Neishtadt-JApplMathMech-39-594,*Cary-PRA-34-4256}.
+It is straightforward to extend the present work, e.g., the action permutation induced by adiabatic cycles (Eq.~\eqref{eq:permAction}), to completely integrable systems.
+Still, finding examples in nonlinear systems seems challenging because the system needs to be completely integrable throughout an adiabatic path, and the system's state needs to avoid separatrix crossings~\cite{Neishtadt-SovPhysDokl-20-189,Neishtadt-JApplMathMech-39-594,Cary-PRA-34-4256}.

 On the other hand, extending the present result to quantum mass-spring chains is straightforward.
 With the help of the semiclassical quantization for the classical actions~\cite{SemiclassicalQuantization} in Eq.~\eqref{eq:permAction}, we obtain the permutation of quantum number induced by an adiabatic cycle $C$: